Child Custody Overview

 Children in Georgia who are 14 years old or older often make a custody decision about which parent they desire to reside with.
 However, if a court determines that living with the child’s chosen parent is not in the child’s best interests, the judge may overturn the custody decision.

-A parenting plan is necessary under Georgia child custody rules for every custody arrangement.
-In general, the parenting plan must take into account the following:
+A Parenting Plan is necessary under Georgia child custody rules for every custody arrangement.
+A Parenting Plan is an actual pleading filed with the court by the judge, or by the parties in an uncontested case.
+See O.C.G.A. § 19-9-1.
+In general, the Parenting Plan must take into account the following:

 - It is in the child’s best interests to have a tight and lasting parent-child connection as well as continuity in the child’s life.

-– As a kid ages, his or her requirements vary and expand, and parents should be aware of this to avoid future changes.
+- As a child ages, his or her requirements vary and expand, and parents should be aware of this to avoid needing future changes (modifications) to a Parenting Plan.

 - While the kid is staying with the parent who has physical custody, that parent will make day-to-day and emergency choices.